alistairgeorge/cybersecurity/README.md

 #### Vulnerability Scanning
 ### 7. Exploitation
 #### Common Vulnerabilities and Exploits
+Any flaw in an organization’s internal controls, system procedures, or information systems is a vulnerability in cyber security.
+Cybercriminals and Hackers may target these vulnerabilities and exploit them through the points of vulnerability.

+These hackers can enter the networks without authorization and seriously harm data privacy.
+Data being a gold mine in this modern world is something that has to be secured preciously.
+As a result, it is crucial to constantly check for cybersecurity vulnerabilities because flaws in a network could lead to a complete compromise of an organization’s systems.
 #### Metasploit Framework
+It is an open-source project which offers the public resources to develop codes and research security vulnerabilities.
+It permits the network administrators for breaking their network to recognize security threats and also document which vulnerability requires to be defined first.

+It is a type of project that facilitates Pen (Penetration) testing software.
+Also, it offers tools to automate the comparison of a vulnerability of a program and its patched (repaired) version.
+It also offers advanced evasion and anti-forensic tools.
+A few of these tools are created into the framework of Metasploit.
 #### Buffer Overflows
+A buffer is a temporary area for data storage.
+When more data (than was originally allocated to be stored) gets placed by a program or system process, the extra data overflows.
+It causes some of that data to leak out into other buffers, which can corrupt or overwrite whatever data they were holding.
+In a buffer-overflow attack, the extra data sometimes holds specific instructions for actions intended by a hacker or malicious user; for example, the data could trigger a response that damages files, changes data or unveils private information.

+Attacker would use a buffer-overflow exploit to take advantage of a program that is waiting on a user’s input.
+There are two types of buffer overflows: stack-based and heap-based.
+Heap-based, which are difficult to execute and the least common of the two, attack an application by flooding the memory space reserved for a program.
+Stack-based buffer overflows, which are more common among attackers, exploit applications and programs by using what is known as a stack memory space used to store user input.
 ### 8. Web Application Security
 #### OWASP Top Ten
 #### SQL Injection